theronhitchman/linear-algebra/_posts/2016-02-24-column-space.md

 ---
 layout: post
-title: Subspaces &colon; The column Subspaces
+title: Subspaces &colon; the column space
 ---

 Today we discussed the idea of a subspace of \\(\\mathbb{R}^n\\), and paid